AmauryCarrade/grav-plugin-zmarkdown-engine/README.md

 The **ZMarkdown Engine** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
 Allows to use the [ZMarkdown engine](https://github.com/zestedesavoir/zmarkdown) to parse the markdown.

-**Warning**: this plugin does not includes ZMarkdown: it must be installed separately.
+**Warning**: this plugin does not include zmarkdown: it must be installed separately.

 ## Installation

-Installing the ZMarkdown Engine plugin can be done in one of two ways.
+Installing the zmarkdown engine plugin can be done in one of two ways.
 The GPM (Grav Package Manager) installation method enables you to quickly and easily install the plugin with a simple terminal command, while the manual method enables you to do so via a zip file.

 ### GPM Installation (Preferred)

 The simplest way to install this plugin is via the [Grav Package Manager (GPM)](http://learn.getgrav.org/advanced/grav-gpm) through your system's terminal (also called the command line).
-From the root of your Grav install type:
+From the root of your Grav installation, type:

     bin/gpm install zmarkdown-engine

-This will install the ZMarkdown Engine plugin into your `/user/plugins` directory within Grav.
+This will install the zmarkdown engine plugin into your `/user/plugins` directory within Grav.
 Its files can be found under `/your/site/grav/user/plugins/zmarkdown-engine`.

 ### Manual Installation